envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 $ helm upgrade --install --create-namespace --namespace cert-manager --set installCRDs=true --set featureGates=ExperimentalGatewayAPISupport=true cert-manager jetstack/cert-manager
 ```

-You should now have `cert-manager` running and having nothing to do:
+You should now have `cert-manager` running with nothing to do:

 ```console
 $ kubectl wait --for=condition=Available deployment -n cert-manager --all